babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: Hopefully that gives you a sense of the things that we're thinking about.
 It's not always very technical.

-There are philosophical implications behind things.
+**Henry**: There are philosophical implications behind things.
 Maintainers have different models.
 For the people that use them, they probably have a limited model of what like Babel does.

-If we want to go back, what is Babel?
+**Henry**: If we want to go back, what is Babel?
 A limited view would be, it turns my code from new JavaScript to old JavaScript, which is what it did before.
 That's still what it does but it's more broad.
 You were mentioning earlier, it's a general transformation.

 **Jason**: Yeah.
 Looking at the model that somebody like you might have in their head of what Babel means, not just as a body of code, but as its purpose in the world, it's something more than just like a code transformer, right?

-It is a tool that potentially enables developers who normally are required to work within the syntax boundaries to move beyond that and just sort of express themselves in ways that are not possible.
+**Jason**: It is a tool that potentially enables developers who normally are required to work within the syntax boundaries to move beyond that and just sort of express themselves in ways that are not possible.
 If the only vector you have for producing programs is writing syntax.

 **Henry**: As someone that works on it, my goal is to somehow.. how do you embody those models or values through the culture of the project and the content we put out?

-Babel is not that reductive where it's just does that.
+**Henry**: Babel is not that reductive where it's just does that.
 Maybe one of my ideals is like, how do we create this community or platform?
 It doesn't even have to be Babel itself.

-That's why I want to look beyond the project, of a way of allowing developers.. if you think that you can come up with a different syntax, then make it.
+**Henry**: That's why I want to look beyond the project, of a way of allowing developers.. if you think that you can come up with a different syntax, then make it.
 If you can't, describe what's the limitations of the current syntax, and you can be a part of this process of TC39, making JavaScript better.

-I think that no one's in that headspace cause I think we assume that something drops down from the sky, the JavaScript tablet of what syntax you can use.
+**Henry**: I think that no one's in that headspace cause I think we assume that something drops down from the sky, the JavaScript tablet of what syntax you can use.
 And I'm stuck with it.

-Not that it's really easy to contribute, it takes a long time.
+**Henry**: Not that it's really easy to contribute, it takes a long time.
 But I'm just saying it is possible, unlike maybe other languages where there is no option for you to do it.

-If anything, it's almost like Babel is this way of protesting against using whatever tell you to.
+**Henry**: If anything, it's almost like Babel is this way of protesting against using whatever tell you to.
 If you wanted to, you could create your own language on it, "BabelScript".
 That doesn't mean everyone should do that.
 And just saying that you can, as a freedom.I don't think people are exercising that or understanding that's an option.
 You just kind of get it.

 **Jason**: Right.
 Babel, the implementation, is the source code transformer.
 Babel, the reason for existence, is a democratization of language design.
 And it sounds grandiose, but that's very literally what the project is for.

 **Henry**: Yeah.
 I would admit, I'm not doing the best job of figuring out how to say that.
 Cause it sounds too weird or what are you talking about?

-But if you think about other languages and how they work, it's very different.
+**Henry**: But if you think about other languages and how they work, it's very different.
 And maybe we should embrace that.

-Before I mentioned our conversation about this Pandora's box scenario.
+**Henry**: Before I mentioned our conversation about this Pandora's box scenario.
 Well, if we open the floodgates of people able to do whatever syntax they want, it's going to make everything terrible.

-But maybe we've gone too far in the other direction.
+**Henry**: But maybe we've gone too far in the other direction.
 Why did a lot of the stuff happened in ES6 and now optional chaining, CoffeeScript.
 That was because someone decided to do it and everyone adopted it.

-We tried really hard to try to align ourselves with the committee in the process and that kind of limits the potential creativity of people, just regular developers.
+**Henry**: We tried really hard to try to align ourselves with the committee in the process and that kind of limits the potential creativity of people, just regular developers.
 I mentioned the Tools for Conviviality book.
 How do we allow people, not people that have to be in a certain position to do that.
 It doesn't mean that everyone's going to be capable of doing it, and we need mentoring and teaching, but it's a freedom that someone can take advantage of that is not in like Java.

 **Jason**: The tooling that underpins JavaScript; Babel's job there is to make that more accessible than other languages.
 To make the language itself more malleable and easier to reason about to somebody who otherwise might not have gotten involved with AST transformations.